jinwoov/OS201-Reading/Reading/Reading10.md

     - Download and use free software to monitor SSD health
     - Find SSD with S.M.A.R.T.
 (Self, monitoring, analysis, and reporting technology) that warns user of potential failure.
     - Have a backup plan to regularly backup important files and drives.

+- DISM

+- manual destruction is one method to destory the
+- degausing is a technique that uses magnetice field to delete what is in it
+- sanitization is way to delete and keep it
+- dban